kshramt/buildpy/README.md

 ### v3.0.0

-- Use the JSON format to store a cache file
+- Use the JSON format to store cache files

 ### v2.6.0